kamikazepaco/Novak-Coffee/README.md

 Its time to start my vacation, so a ton wont be completed this weekend.
 I do still intend to maintain #NoZeroDay so I will work on stuff here and there, but it'll probably be more conceptual stuff than this website.

 Notes for future me: Background is set as background of content div.
 I dont think I like this too much. may be better if it is put into its own background div and then set.
 Ill think on this while i drive.
+#
+### **2-5 Sept**
+#
+Got some work done on my vacation!
+Really spent the time refactoring the navbar more.
+I also decided that while while mobile first is ideal, I should keep the project in scope and Just copy the page as is and add mobile if I have time.